aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/specify-load-options/_index.md

 ﻿---
-title: Specify Load Options – Aspose.Words for Java
+title: Specify Load Options in Java
 articleTitle: Specify Load Options
 linktitle: Specify Load Options
 description: "Set advanced properties when loading a document using Aspose.Words for Java to obtain more precise control of the process."